The Dirichlet boundary problem for second order parabolic operators satisfying Carleson condition: The Main Results

-To get $L^2$ solvability for our original equation $v_t = \di ({A} \nabla v)$ we apply \cite[Theorem 4]{Sw}.
-This theorem states that if ${\mathcal L}_0=\partial_t-\di (\widetilde{A} \nabla \cdot)$ and ${\mathcal L}_1=\partial_t-\di ({A} \nabla \cdot)$ are two parabolic operators whose difference satisfies (\ref{NPePert}) with sufficiently small Carleson measure, then the $L^2$ solvability for the operator ${\mathcal L}_0$ implies the same for the operator ${\mathcal L}_1$ (We are not using \cite[Theorem 4]{Sw} in its full generality, but making choice $p=q=2$ with the measure $d\mu$ in the theorem being the measure $d\sigma$ from the Definition \ref{D:measure}).
-From this the $L^2$ solvability of a parabolic operator including the drift term $\boldsymbol{B}\cdot \nabla$ satisfying (\ref{E:carl4}) follows, provided the Carleson norm is sufficiently small.
-Finally, given the solvability of the continuous boundary value problem and the maximum principle $\|v\|_{L^\infty(\Omega)}\le \|f\|_{C(\partial\Omega)}$ the solvability for all values $2<p<\infty$ follows by interpolation. {\it Proof of Theorem \ref{T:Main2}.} The Lemma \ref{L:Main} holds either with \eqref{E:carl6} or alternatively with \eqref{E:carl4a} and \eqref{E:carl4b}.
+Finally, given the solvability of the continuous boundary value problem and the maximum principle $\|v\|_{L^\infty(\Omega)}\le \|f\|_{C_0(\partial\Omega)}$ the solvability for all values $2<p<\infty$ follows by interpolation. {\it Proof of Theorem \ref{T:Main2}.} The Lemma \ref{L:Main} holds either with \eqref{E:carl6} or alternatively with \eqref{E:carl4a} and \eqref{E:carl4b}.
 Either one of those yields (\ref{E:B1})-(\ref{E:A2}) for the parabolic equation on the flattened domain $U$.
 The rest of the argument is identical to Theorem \ref{T:Main}. {\it Proof of Theorem \ref{T:Main3}.} Consider first the case when $B=0$ and (i) holds.
-It follows from Lemma \ref{L:Square2} that if $u$ is a solution of a parabolic PDE with coefficients satisfying condition (i) with boundary data $f$, such that $\|f\|_\infty\le 1$ then for some $C=C(\lambda,\Lambda,L,N,C_0,\|\mu\|_{Carl})>0$ on all balls $\Delta\subset\partial\Omega$ we have
+It follows from Lemma \ref{L:Square2} that if $u$ is a solution of a parabolic PDE with coefficients satisfying condition (i) with boundary data $f$, such that $\|f\|_\infty\le 1$ then for some $C=C(\lambda,\Lambda,L,N,C_0,\|\mu\|_{C})>0$ on all balls $\Delta\subset\partial\Omega$ we have